wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/add-business-process-flow/includes/2-exercise.md

-1. To get started, navigate to [make.powerapps.com](https://make.powerapps.com/) and sign in with your Microsoft credentials.
+1. To get started, navigate to [Power Apps](https://make.powerapps.com/?azure-portal=true) and sign in with your Microsoft credentials.

 1. Select **Flows**.